Autumn Activities: 35 things to do in autumn

 - Go stargazing

 Hopefully we’ve already persuaded you that the darker evenings aren’t all bad?
 Stargazing is another great reason to explore the night’s sky - how many constellations can you spot?

 The Hunter’s Moon is the full moon that comes after the Harvest Moon, typically appearing in October.
 Also known as the blood moon, it can look a little more orange than your typical full moon - but that’s all to do with how close it is to the sunset.

 The weather tends to be a bit windier in autumn, making it the ideal time to hoist a kite in the sky and send it flying!
 Encourage the kids to give it a whirl, it’s an old-school hobby we still love!

-We hope this has given you loads of ideas for things to do in autumn and great autumn activities for kids, but for even more great family day out ideas, simply head to the homepage and enter your town to discover hundreds of attractions near you!
+We hope this has given you loads of ideas for things to do in autumn and great autumn activities for kids, but for even more great seasonal family day out ideas, simply head to our Family Guide to Autumn!